lishu/vscode-svg2/README.md

 * Add `Preview: Scale Zoom` Configure for custom the zoom scale of change of the zoom operation.
 * Add `Preview: Zoom Options` Configure for custom preview zoom dropdown options.

-### 1.4.19 - 2022-07-16

-* Part support CDATA in script/style element.
-* Add `Preview All: Exclude` Configure for `Preview All Svg` command filter files.

-### 1.4.18 - 2022-05-14

-* Preview zoom level will not reset when document change.

-### 1.4.17 - 2022-02-09

-* Preview min Zoom will auto change for big size svg.

 ### [MORE](Changelog.md)